Kexitor/gemini_tg_bot/README.md

-# Human pose estimation and classification using Mediapipe
+# Simple Telegram bot using Gemini API

 Simple Telegram bot with Gemini API.
 There is dialog refresher enabled.